Why you should care

 Just as robotics companies in Pittsburgh and high-speed fiber-optic networks in Chattanooga, Tenn., have helped transform the economies of those cities, bioscience entrepreneurship has reshaped Cleveland’s sagging economy.
 According to Team NEO, between 1990 and 2012, the region experienced a 41 percent decline in manufacturing employment, dwindling from 453,000 workers to 268,000.
 Over the same period, however, health-care employment saw a 55 percent increase — from 196,000 to 303,000 jobs.
 That gain spurred others: Professional, scientific and technical service jobs grew 27 percent to 85,000 jobs.
 And from 2003 to 2012, exports for medical equipment devices jumped 112 percent, more than any other segment in Northeast Ohio’s economy.

-World-class medicine will always be here, but beyond that, a mentality exists in Cleveland to be not just a good scientist but a good inventor.
+A mentality exists in Cleveland to be not just a good scientist but a good inventor.

 Looking ahead, Team NEO projects continued growth across sectors from 2012 to 2020, including health care (13% or +40,000 jobs); finance (11% or +8,000 jobs); professional, scientific and technical services (16% or +12,000 jobs); and construction (19% or +12,000 jobs).
 Of course an organization dedicated to promoting the region might be painting a rosier picture than the facts will bear out, but the momentum is real.